Synchronize Pages Between Translated Channels

 • If any properties of a component on the source page changed since the last synchronization, these changes will be synchronized to the corresponding component on the target page.

-• If the content of a page-specific component on the source page changed since the last synchronization, these changes will not be synchronized in order to preserve localized content on the target page.
+• If the content of a page-specific component on the source page changed since the last synchronization, these changes will not be synchronized in order to preserve localized content on the target page, unless the option Update content on page sync is enabled in the target component.

 • If the source page contains shared components that refer to documents, the page synchronization will update these references to corresponding translations in the target channel(s) of the referred documents, if available.